jesse980107/Azure-Data-Pipeline-Implementation-for-Olympic-Data-Analysis/README.md

 ## Overview

 This project demonstrates a comprehensive data pipeline using Azure Data Factory, Data Lake Gen 2, Azure Databricks, and Azure Synapse Analytics.
-The goal is to process and analyze data from the 2021 Tokyo Olympics and visualize the results using Power BI, Looker Studio, and Tableau.
+The goal is to process and analyze data from the 2021 Tokyo Olympics and visualize the results using Power BI.

 ## Data Source